ORS: Data Submission-Contacts & Use of Force

 The Deputy Attorney General for CDPS has concluded that the definition of contact includes both pro-active contacts by law enforcement as well as those in response to a call for service.
 C.R.S.
 24-31-901: “Contact” means an in-person interaction with an individual, whether or not the person is in a motor vehicle, initiated by a peace officer, whether consensual or nonconsensual, for the purpose of enforcing the law or investigating possible violations of the law.
 “Contact” does not include routine interactions with the public at the point of entry or exit from a controlled area; a non-investigatory and consensual interaction with a member of the public, initiated by a member of the public, unless and until the interaction progresses into an investigation of a possible violation of the law; a motorist assist; undercover interactions; or routine interactions with persons detained in a jail or detention facility.

 The state definition of “use of force” includes: “All use of force by its peace officers that results in death or serious bodily injury or that involves the use of a weapon.”
-This is substantially different from the FBI definition which requires discharging a weapon or causing serious bodily injury or death.
+This is substantially different from the FBI definition which requires discharging a firearm, causing serious bodily injury, or causing death.

 Use of a weapon includes unholstering, brandishing, or discharging a weapon during an incident.
 The statute defines a weapon as a “firearm, long gun, Taser, baton, nunchucks, or projectile weapons.”
 Once a weapon is unholstered or brandished, even if not discharged, then it becomes a reportable use of force incident.
 If there is force of any type that results in death or serious bodily injury then this is also reportable.